algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 ## 2.2 Candidate Module

-The Candidate Module is a critical part of the recruitment app, designed to provide candidates with a seamless and comprehensive experience from registration to job application.
+The Candidate Module is a critical part of the recruitment app, chosen at the creation of the account, the user decides whether he will be an employer or a candidate.
+It is designed to provide candidates with a seamless and comprehensive experience from registration to job application.
 Here's a detailed outline of the features and functionalities to include in the Candidate Module:

 ### 1. Registration and Login
 - ***Features:***